China National Offshore Oil Corporation: LNG terminals

 CNOOC brought LNG to China with its Dapeng LNG Terminal in Guangdong, which received its first shipment (from the NWS LNG project in Australia) in July 2006.

+Operations in Africa

+As of 2023, 2% of CNOOC's reserves are located in Africa and 5% of CNOOC's daily production comes from Africa.
+In Uganda, CNOOC has partnered with Total and Tullow Oil to develop the Lake Albert basin deposit, where CNOCC is also the operator.
+A CNOCC subsidiary owns part of multiple enterprises in Nigeria, and stakes in enterprises in Senegal, Republic of Congo, Algeria, and Gabon.

+Also as of 2023, CNOCC has planned a liquified natural gas plant in Mozambique.
+CNOCC has a contract to buy much of the liquid natural to be produced at the plant.

 Controversy

 Drug-trafficking ties

 In October 2004, contract-sharing was negotiated in Burma by Myanmar Oil and Gas Enterprise, China Huanqiu Contracting and Engineering Corporation and CNOOC's Singaporean joint-venture partner, Golden Aaron.
 Golden Aaron is run by Cecilia Ng, wife of Steven Law; Law is the son of Lo Hsing Han, known as the "godfather of heroin".
 In 2008, the US Treasury intimated that CNOOC cooperates with a company run by a family known for heroin trafficking.

 Human-rights abuses in Burma

 In 2007, CNOOC was involved in a clash with Burmese workers who threw stones at the company offices.
 Ten workers from Kyaukphyu were detained and questioned by authorities after a dispute with CNOOC over low wages, long hours, reported underpayment and the mistreatment of inhabitants.

 In 2008, CNOOC was accused of abuses of human rights in Burma.
 Arakan Oil Watch stated in a report that the company "left behind such a trail of abuses and environmental contamination on Ramree Island that outraged locals attacked their facilities".
 CNOOC's actions in Burma have been compared to that of communist officials in rural China, where entrepreneurs desiring development opposed by local residents steamroll their opposition.
 The Shwe gas project has been linked with land confiscation and human-rights abuses.